Subscribe to stay on top of our latest content!

 Share this article

-When you understand the answers to these questions, you can begin to target the right kind of people, potentially increasing your sales and business growth.
+When you understand the answers to these questions, you can begin to identify your target audience, potentially increasing your sales and business growth.
 But how do you identify your target audience in the first place so that you can sell to them?

 Written by Lauren Shaw